Nayaab704/Nexas/README.md

 To run the tests files, follow these steps,

 - Clone the repository using `git clone https://github.com/Nayaab704/Nexas.git`
-- Setup Python environment,
+- Setup Python environment
-- Install the dependencies using `pip install -r requirements.txt`
-- Test files can be found under the test folder in main directory
+- Test files can be found under the test folder in main directory - `tests/UserRecommender_Test.py`
 - Run the tests using `unittest` module

 ## Features